 If you need any help regarding our post, contact the WPBlogX team will help with a small fee.

-Difference between WordPress and Site Address URLs
+What is the difference between WordPress and Site Address URLs?

 Method 1: Change WordPress URLs through the WordPress Dashboard